Introduction

 “Content is the only part of your school’s social media strategy that shouldn’t be consistent.”

 Additionally, it’s important to incorporate a variety of creative assets into your editorial calendar.
-That means photography, graphics, video, and even gifs should all be a part of your monthly social plan.
+That means photography, graphics, video, and reels should all be a part of your monthly social plan.
 It might be tempting to fall back on “quick” forms of content, like tweeting the scores of last night’s football game.
-But long-form content, like a 30-second video about a new school program, is just as vital for keeping users engaged.
+But more polished content, like a 30-second video about a new school program, is just as vital for keeping users engaged.

 After talking with several school leaders, we’ve found that a major pain point in social media marketing for schools is coming up with fresh, unique content to share.
 And while every school is different, we recommend posting a variety of content around these topics: